 - Discovering New Zealand on a Tailor-Made Journey

 Enjoy insider access to the Smithsonian that is simply not available to the general public.

-Breakfast is at your leisure.
-Individual departures from the hotel.
-(B)
+Breakfast is at your leisure in the hotel’s restaurant followed by individual departures from the hotel.
+B